thermo_style style args

 Style multi prints a multiple-line listing of thermodynamic info that is the equivalent of “thermo_style custom etotal ke temp pe ebond eangle edihed eimp evdwl ecoul elong press”.
 The listing contains numeric values and a string ID for each quantity.

 Style custom is the most general setting and allows you to specify which of the keywords listed above you want printed on each thermodynamic timestep.
-Note that the keywords c_ID, f_ID, v_name are references to computes, fixes, and equal-style variables that have been defined elsewhere in the input script or can even be new styles which users have added to LAMMPS (see the Section 10 section of the documentation).
+Note that the keywords c_ID, f_ID, v_name are references to computes, fixes, and equal-style variables that have been defined elsewhere in the input script or can even be new styles which users have added to LAMMPS.
+See the Modify doc page for details on the latter.
 Thus the custom style provides a flexible means of outputting essentially any desired quantity as a simulation proceeds.

 All styles except custom have vol appended to their list of outputs if the simulation box volume changes during the simulation.